Home Page / Reports / Cooney Report

 Benefits

-[para 4.12] 'A compulsory pre-merger notification scheme would give the TPAC adequate time to deal with those mergers against which it should proceed, thereby enabling optimal use of its resources; it would ensure that 'midnight mergers' do not occur; would reduce the likelihood of costly litigation; and it woud support the principle that it is preferable to prevent the completion of a merger rather than attempt to later unwind it through the use of forced divestiture.' [fn: Attorney-General's Department submission (9.8.91), p 16]
+[para 4.12] 'A compulsory pre-merger notification scheme would give the TPC adequate time to deal with those mergers against which it should proceed, thereby enabling optimal use of its resources; it would ensure that 'midnight mergers' do not occur; would reduce the likelihood of costly litigation; and it would support the principle that it is preferable to prevent the completion of a merger rather than attempt to later unwind it through the use of forced divestiture.' [fn: Attorney-General's Department submission (9.8.91), p 16]

 [para 4.14] 'Professor Clarke considers it 'axiomatic' that the TPC should be informed of any proposed merger which may have the effect of substantially lessening competition in a significant market, and should be given time to consider its response.
 He contends that 'to leave the Commission in the position of having to discover such mergers for itself pays scant regard to its role as guardian of the public interest in this area.' [fn Evidence p 66] These views are shared by Professor Baxt.' [fn Evidence p 15]